Technology is always a part of our lives.

 It is the overlapping of our desires, ideas and hopes that leads to technology creating new technologies, new products and new values.

-From a single 125cc engine built in 1955, we have created, refined and combined numerous technologies based on our core competencies in powertrains, electronic control, and chassis and hulls.
+From a single 125cc engine built in 1955, we have created, refined and combined numerous technologies based on our core competencies in powertrains, electronic control, chassis and hulls and manufacturing.

 These have enabled us to not only grow our business and product lines, but also the trust of our customers.